Boiler and Unfired Pressure Vessel Law

 Section 7.
 Shop inspection.

-(b) Boiler not shop-inspected.- Any boiler or unfired pressure vessel which has not been shop-inspected as required under subsection (a) may be installed within this Commonwealth if the following requirements are met:
+- Boiler not shop-inspected.--Any boiler or unfired pressure vessel which has not been shop-inspected and registered with the National Board as required under subsection (a) may be installed within this Commonwealth if either of the following requirements are met:

-(1) Submission of a request to install the equipment, in a form prescribed by the department, to the department.
+- A request for approval to install the equipment, in a form prescribed by the department, to the department.

-(4) If equipment is of welded construction, all seams that are required to be X-rayed by the ASME Code or another code accepted by the department shall be X-rayed.
+- Documentation of X-ray testing where equipment is of welded construction.
+The documentation shall show that all seams required to be X-rayed according to the ASME Code or another code accepted by the department were X-rayed.

-(8) Submission of a data sheet comparable to the appropriate ASME data report form and certified by a national board-commissioned inspector.
+- Submission of a data sheet comparable to the appropriate ASME data report form and certified by a National Board-commissioned inspector.

-(c) Exemption.- Boilers built prior to December 31, 1929, or any unfired pressure vessels built prior to June 1, 1938, which have not been removed from this Commonwealth shall be exempt from the requirements of subsections (a) and (b).
+- Exemption.--A boiler built prior to December 31, 1929, or an unfired pressure vessel built prior to June 1, 1938, which has not been removed from this Commonwealth shall be exempt from the requirements of subsections (a) and (b).

 Section 8.
 Repairs and alterations.

 - General rule.--Repairs and alterations to a boiler or unfired pressure vessel shall be made in accordance with the edition of the code currently adopted by the department at the time of the repair or alteration.
 If it is not technically feasible to repair or alter the boiler or unfired pressure vessel to the current code, the owner may use the code in effect at the time the boiler or unfired pressure vessel was constructed.
 Any repair or alteration shall be performed by a person holding a National Board inspection code "R," "VR" or "NR" repair certificate.